×

 We asked people in Preah Vihear if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Preah Vihear, it's important to respect the local customs and traditions.
 Dress modestly, especially when visiting temples or religious sites, as revealing clothing is considered disrespectful.
 Avoid touching someone's head or pointing your feet at someone, as these are considered rude gestures in Cambodian culture.
 It's also considered impolite to touch or move any religious artifacts or statues.
 If you're visiting the Preah Vihear temple, remember that it's not just a tourist attraction, but a sacred place of worship.
 Avoid discussing politics or the Khmer Rouge period, as these topics can be sensitive.
 Also, refrain from showing public displays of affection, as this is not common in Cambodian culture.
 When bargaining at local markets, do so respectfully and with a smile.
 It's a part of the local culture, but aggressive haggling is considered rude.
 Lastly, always ask for permission before taking photos of people, especially monks and children.
-It's a matter of privacy and respect," replied a member in Preah Vihear.
+It's a matter of privacy and respect," said one expat who made the move to Preah Vihear.

 About the Author